Open Accessibility Menu

 API Apps and the Health Insurance Portability and Accountability Act

-The Health Insurance and Accountability Act (HIPAA) put in place a number of requirements including rules to protect and secure your health information.
-These rules apply to Covered Entities, including health plans, providers and healthcare clearing houses.
+The Health Insurance Portability and Accountability Act (HIPAA) put in place a number of requirements including rules to protect and secure your health information.
+These rules apply to Covered Entities, including health plans, providers, and healthcare clearing houses.
 FHCP’s Notice of Privacy Practices describes many of those requirements and how FHCP complies with them.
-It is unlikely that the developers or suppliers of API apps are Covered Entities, therefore, in most cases, HIPAA will not apply.
-FHCP strongly encourages you to investigate thoroughly the privacy and security of any API app you may consider.
-Health information is very sensitive information and you should carefully choose API apps with strong privacy and security standards to protect your information.

 You can find HIPAA FAQs for individuals from HHS here: https://www.hhs.gov/hipaa/for-individuals/faq/index.html